yingzhen/RADseq_pipeline/README.md

 batch_5.catalog.tags.tsv is the output from denovo_map.pl or rxstacks step 167 is the total number of sample * 0.8, round up, here is 208*0.8, change this number according to your sample size

+output files
-output files includes a list of consensus RAD loci in file RAD_consensus_ID
+RAD_consensus_ID: a list of consensus RAD loci that pass the filter RAD_consensus_sequence.fa: sequences of these consensus RAD loci

 2. check SNP distribution patterns in these loci using script get_RAD_SNP.pl
 ```
 perl ~/myscripts/get_RAD_SNP.pl RAD_consensus_ID batch_5.catalog.snps.tsv
 ```
-output gives the number of SNPs per loci, and the distribution of SNPs along the base positions of loci
+output files
+RAD_ID_list.SNP.tsv       SNP file for the RAD loci list RAD_ID_list.tags_SNPct    number of SNPs for each RAD loci in the list RAD_ID_list.bp_SNPct      base position along the RADtag where the SNP is observed & SNP number found in that positon across all RADcontigs

 3. remove loci that have too much polymorphic sites
 I remove loci (94bp long) that have more than 40 SNPs